minttu/sanotut/README.md

 sanotut
 ==========

 Database for quotes.
 Beta quality.
+Flat theme is not ready for production!

 TODO
 ====